 Surface marking methods are also options, although they typically rely on durable, long-lasting ink being applied to the surface, which can be somewhat cumbersome and is not always ideal for harsher applications.

 Which Method to Choose?

 Or, the application requirements can dictate which marking method to choose.
-Permanent marking on metal fabrications which will be exposed to corrosive chemicals or harsh environments might be better suited to the types of deep marks made by steel type rather than the surface marks of an ink jet printer.
+Permanent marking on metal fabrications that will be exposed to corrosive chemicals or harsh environments might be better suited to the types of deep marks made by steel type rather than the surface marks of an inkjet printer.

-So, let’s take a look at the 3 basic types of marking methods that can be used for permanent marking on metal.
+So, let’s look at the three basic types of marking methods that can be used for permanent marking on metal.

-Etching can be accomplished with a number of methods, but each of them rely on disturbing the surface of the metal to a noticeable depth.
+Etching can be accomplished with several methods, but each relies on disturbing the surface of the metal to a noticeable depth.
 The change in surface properties shows a contrast, which is the visible mark.

 The most common etching methods include:

 Much like etching, engraving relies on displacing the surface of the metal.
 When engraving or stamping, however, a much deeper mark is made on the surface.

 Engraving and stamping are ideal solutions for applications that will be subject to harsh environments and parts that will be subject to paintings or coatings.